andrespgd/Tools/GIT.md

 # Other

 Ignore files
-* Ex.ignore a file called readme.txt, write readme.txt in the .gitignore file.
+* .gitignore file
+* ex. by filename readme.txt
-* by name of the extension: write *.txt
+* ex. by extension *.txt
-* by whole folder,just write test/ in the file
+* ex. by whole folder, just write folder_to_ignore/

 ## Shallow Clone